Annexation - High Level Airport

-Town of High Level is proposing to annex lands within Mackenzie County which include the High Level Airport and Footner Lake for the following reasons.
+Town of High Level is proposing to annex lands within Mackenzie County which include the High Level Airport, Footner Lake, and the Town's existing wastewater sewage lagoon for several reasons.

 The purpose of the public consultation is to ensure there are opportunities for the public, landowners, and affected stakeholders to be made aware of the annexation application and have an opportunity to provide input before the matter is considered by the Land and Property Rights Tribunal.

 Public consultation also offers the Town of High Level an opportunity to develop an understanding of concerns raised and to establish applicable mitigation measures, if required.

 After purchasing SE-33-109-19-5 and 792 2039; 1 in October 2022, the Town obtained support from Mackenzie County to further annex these two parcels into the Town of High Level.
 The Town publicly advertised the annexation area increase on social media, two January 2023 editions of The Echo Pioneer, and advised all affected stakeholders and authorities via letter in December in 2022.
 This increase in area brings the total lands to be annexed from Mackenzie County to approximately 1,935 hectares as shown in Figure 2.

 Following the Town of High Level's application, Mackenzie County has issued an objection to the annexation to the Land and Property Rights Tribunal.

 The Land and Property Rights Tribunal has confirmed receipt of the Town’s Annexation Application and will commence their own public and stakeholder notification process.
 The Town has requested an annexation effective date of January 1, 2024, and will update the public once a decision has been made by the Government of Alberta Cabinet on the Annexation Application.